kusala9/DanielMoraite.github.io/docs/fifth.md

 ## Keras

-Let have a look at Python library Keras since I find it useful for later projects, as in detecting ships in satellite imagery.
+Let's have a look at Python library Keras since I find it useful for later projects, as in detecting ships in satellite imagery.

 First make sure you have your virtual environment activated and Tensorflow and Keras installed: 'pip install keras'.